vadimkantorov/discordspeechtotext/README.md

 # then in the text channel use commands:
 #  "!transcribeyes" to start transcribing - the bot will send transcriptions of sound in the voice channel to the text channel
 #  "!transcribenot" to stop transcribing

-# One can specify --text-channel-id and --voice-channel-id for better control
+# one can specify --text-channel-id and --voice-channel-id for better control
 ```

 ### Background